 Activity Overview

-• Producers on low flow water supplies will often install a dugout to enhance supply by augmenting water supplies during times of shortage.
+• Producers on low-flow water supplies will often install a dugout to enhance supply by augmenting water supplies during times of shortage.

 • Lining of dugouts to improve water holding capacity.